-Jeremy Hammond is a gifted young computer programmer facing a decade in prison.
+Jeremy Hammond, a former member of the hacking network Anonymous who has become a cause célèbre for hacktivists, civil libertarians and those concerned about the rights of whistleblowers, is a gifted young computer programmer who is currently spending a decade in prison.
 His crime?
 Leaking information from the private intelligence firm Strategic Forecasting, information which revealed that Stratfor had been spying on human rights activists at the behest of corporations and the U.S. government.

 In March 2012 Jeremy was arrested in his Chicago home and charged with violations of the Computer Fraud and Abuse Act, the same legislation used to prosecute Aaron Swartz.
 This outdated law, written before the Internet was even created, gives absurdly broad powers to corporations and prosecutors to criminalize an array of online activity and pursue extreme and disproportionate sentences.
 By contrast, Jeremy’s co-defendants in Ireland will not be prosecuted and in the U.K. none will spend more than 16 months in prison.

-Jeremy has been denied bail, cut off from his family, and held in solitary confinement– treatment normally reserved for the most egregious offenses.
-He did nothing for personal gain and everything in hopes of making the world a better place.
-He is facing a maximum sentence of ten years, but the minimum is zero.
-He has been jailed since March 2012 awaiting trial and now sentencing.
-It’s time for him to come home.
+Since his arrest, Jeremy has been denied bail, cut off from his family, and held in solitary confinement– treatment normally reserved for the most egregious offenses.
+He did nothing for personal gain and everything in hopes of making the world a better place and he needs our support now more than ever.
+Please visit this website often to learn how you can help!